ResearchComputing/Documentation/docs/access/rmacc.md

 Step 2: Email us at [rc-help@colorado.edu](rc-help@colorado.edu), and request an account.
 Please include the following information:

+- your ACCESS or XSEDE username
 - your institutional affiliation (e.g., "University of Awesome")
 - your role (undergraduate graduate student, postdoc, staff, instructor, faculty or affiliated faculty)
 - your department
-- your first and last Name
+- your first and last name
 - your preferred email address for communication

 <br>

-Step 3: Our team will provision your account and and will follow up with a confirmation email
+Step 3: Our team will provision your account and we  will follow up with a confirmation email

 <br>